samuelzerozero/notes/kubernetes/README.md

 #### What does happen to a pod manually created if a node where is deployed fails?
 It will disappear.
 In order to be managed you need to create Replication Controllers or deployments.

 #### What does happen when a pod label is changed if managed by a replication controller?
+DEPRECATED
 It will end up being manually managed, hence the controller will spin automatically another one with the right label.
 ```
 $ kubectl get pods --show-labels
 $ kubectl label pod <nameOfPOd> type=special <- extra label, don't do anything
 $ kubectl label pod <nameOfPOd> app=foo --overwrite <- overwrite selector, pod disconnected from controller and created a new pod
 ```
 #### What does happen when a replication controller change the selector?
+DEPRECATED
 if there's no pod with labels that matches the new selector, it will recreate pods from scratch

 #### What does happen when a replication controller change the template?
+DEPRECATED
 That will only be used for new span pods, won't modify existing.

 #### How can scale a replication controller?
+DEPRECATED
 via command line
 ```
 $ kubectl scale rc kubia --replicas=3
 ```
 or changing and applying the *replicas* in *replicas* and apply.

 #### What happens when deleted a replication controller?
+DEPRECATED
 By default all the pods will get deleted also.
 To avoid that it's possible to add the flag
 ```
 $ kubectl delete rc kubia --cascade=false
 ```

+#### What's the difference between a ReplicaSet to a ReplicationController?
+ReplicaSet can match more complicated labels (matchExpressions), and those are used by deployments.
+ReplicationControllers are simpler and deprecated.

+#### What is a DeamonSet?
+It's a special ReplicaSet but it runs one pod matching the label for each node (skips k8s scheduler).

+#### Does a DeamonSet run on each node?
+By default, yes.
+However you can specify a node selector.

+#### Is there a way to run a finite job?
+Yes, with Job.
+That can be defined like any other template.

+#### Does a job in a pod gets deleted if that finishes?
+The pod gets marked as Completed and the ready field is 0/1.
+The pod will be deleted when you delete it or the Job that created it.

+#### What are the restartPolicy available to Jobs?
+restart policy to either OnFailure or Never.
+Always doesn't make sense in this context and it's forbidden.